failsafe-lib/failsafe.dev/comparisons.md

 - Failsafe provides [strong typing][strong-typing] across all of its APIs.
 - Failsafe offers an extensible [SPI][extending] for implementing custom policies.
 - Resilience4j has a built-in named policy registry.
-- Resilience4j offers modules for integration with some 3rd party libraries.
+- Resilience4j offers some additional modules for 3rd party library integration.

 ### References: